mipro98/infra/README.md

 ## Tips

-* The `Makefile` supports shorthands for often used ansible commands.
-For example, when only modifying `mpserver-maintenance.sh`, just run `make script` and it will only replace the script on the server
+* The `makefile` supports shorthands for often used Ansible commands.
+For example, when only modifying `mpserver-maintenance.sh`, just run `make script` and it will only replace the script on the server.
 * Under **`~/docker/copose.sh`**, there exists a **convenience script for docker-compose** where you can execute actions on **all** containers at once.
 For example:
     ```bash
     ./compose down